MulaloNetsh/XM_login_clone/README.md

 # XM_login_clone
-This repo is for a cloned login screen for XM Forex broker.
+This repo is for a cloned login screen web page for XM Forex broker.
 I built it with HTML and CSS